Spider-Man Loves Mary Jane: Mary Jane: Homecoming

 Harry's father is disappointed with Harry's grades and, assuming it is because Harry is dating Mary Jane, forbids him to see her (and particularly to go to the Homecoming dance with her).
 Thus, Harry plans to cheat on the upcoming physics test so he is allowed to spend more time with her.
 Meanwhile, Liz is avoiding Mary Jane because she thinks she is having an affair with Flash.
 When Mary Jane and Harry have to stay in class after school for passing notes, Harry sees his chance to steal the test papers, as Mrs. Feeser is called to the office to pick up some flowers her husband sent her.
 Mary Jane offers to go pick up the flowers instead.
 Harry, mad that she sabotages his plans to cheat, breaks up with her.

 Liz finally tells Mary Jane that she has been avoiding her because she thinks Mary Jane is having an affair with Flash and Mary Jane assures her that they aren't (making Liz call herself stupid).
-Meanwhile, Flash convinces Harry to apologize to Mary Jane and to get back together with her.
+Meanwhile, Flash convinces Harry to apologize to Mary Jane and to get back together with her, but Harry also reveals to Flash about Mary Jane’s childhood crush on him.

 On the day of the Homecoming dance, Mary Jane is thinking about Spider-Man again after running into him twice that day while he fights the Vulture, but Liz does not want to hear about it as she is looking forward to the Homecoming dance and to becoming King and Queen with Flash.
 Things do not go as Liz planned them: while Flash does become Homecoming King, not Liz but Mary Jane – who wasn't even on the ballot – is voted Queen as a write-in candidate.

 Mary Jane is shocked that she won and worried how Liz, who suddenly disappeared, reacts.
 Flash, who still is not over his crush on Mary Jane, thinks fate brought them together and tries to kiss her during the ceremonial post-crowning dance, just as Liz comes back.
 While Mary Jane tries to explain everything to Liz, Harry, who had been looking for Liz, comes back and starts fighting with Flash as Liz tells him Flash and Mary Jane made out.
-Mary Jane storms out and accidentally meets Peter at the Coffee Bean and he later walks her home, where Liz has been waiting for her to apologize and tell Mary Jane that she wanted to become Homecoming Queen so she – despite being her friend – would not hate her anymore for being so popular.
+Mary Jane storms out and accidentally meets Peter at the Coffee Bean and he later walks her home, where Liz has been waiting for her to apologize and tell her that she broke up with Flash and that she wanted to become Homecoming Queen so she – despite being her friend – would not hate her anymore for being so popular.